AviatrixSystems/Docs/HowTos/FAQ.rst

 restrictions with communication inside of Government Cloud, it is not possible to have your Aviatrix Controller hosted in AWS Public Cloud and receive logs from gateways in AWS Gov Cloud.
-In order for the Aviatrix Controller to be able to accept logs from gateways inside of the Government Cloud the Aviatrix controller must be hosted within AWS Government Cloud as well.
+In order for the Aviatrix Controller to be able to accept logs from gateways inside of the Government Cloud, the Aviatrix Controller must be hosted within AWS Government Cloud as well.

 How does Aviatrix gateway support high availability in Azure?
 ---------------------------------------------------------------